Yarsanism: Relations with Islam

 Ahl-e Haqq view Islam as a product of a cycle of divine essence, which was made manifest in Ali, and established the stage of shai'at (Islamic law).
 This was followed by the cycle of tariqat (Sufi teachings), then ma'rifat (Sufi gnosis), and finally the current cycle of haqiqat (Ultimate Truth), which was made manifest in Sultan Sahak.
 The final stage supersedes the previous ones, which frees Ahl-e Haqq from observing the shari'a rules incumbent on Muslims.
 Ahl-i Haqq class other Muslims as either Ahl-i Tashayyu (followers of Shi'ism) or Ahl-i Tasannun (followers of Sunnism).
 The Ahl-i Haqq neither observe Muslim rites, such as daily prayers and fasting during the month of Ramadan, nor share Islamic theology and sacred space, such as belief in the day of resurrection and sanctity of the mosque.

+Persecution

-Extremist Sunni Islamic groups, such as the Islamic State of Iraq and the Levant and al-Qaeda, regard the followers of Yarsanism as unbelievers who have to convert to Islam or die.
+Extremist Sunni Islamic groups, such as the Islamic State of Iraq and the Levant (ISIS) and al-Qaeda, regard the followers of Yarsanism as unbelievers who have to convert to Islam or die.
 These militants have persecuted Yarsanis during the Iraq conflict, possibly prompting some Iraqi Yarsan community leaders to declare in 2013 that their people were actually Muslims to avoid sectarian attacks.
+In 2016, after witnessing the massacres committed against the Yazidis, Nezar Kakai formed the Kaka'i Battalion, a 680-strong Peshmerga unit, dedicated to protecting the community and preventing attacks by ISIS.